How to Share Large Files: 6 Methods Compared

 Best options:

-• Google Drive: 15GB free, integrates with Google Workspace
+- Google Drive: 15GB free, works alongside Google Workspace

 For creative teams working with video, audio, or design files, cloud storage with native streaming matters most.
 Instead of forcing recipients to download a 10GB video file, they watch it instantly in the browser.